RajatThakral01/FinRag/Financial_RAG_PRD_v3.md

 ## 9.2 The "all" Case — Cross-Company Questions

 When the question asks across all companies (e.g. "Which company had the highest revenue?"), you cannot retrieve from just one company.
-Strategy:
+Strategy (original v2.0 draft):

-- Retrieve top-2 chunks from each of the 10 companies = 20 chunks total
+- ~~Retrieve top-2 chunks from each of the 10 companies = 20 chunks total~~
-- This keeps total tokens manageable (20 × 450 = 9000 tokens)
+- ~~This keeps total tokens manageable (20 × 450 = 9000 tokens)~~
-- Pass all 20 chunks to Generator with clear company labels in context
+- Pass all chunks to Generator with clear company labels in context

+**[AS-BUILT — v3] Corrected real values:** it's **9 companies, top-4 chunks each = 36 chunks total** (not 10 companies / top-2 / 20).
+The bump from `k=2` to `k=4` per company was a deliberate fix (Bug A, Chapter 19) after real-evidence testing showed 2 chunks/company was too narrow to reliably surface one specific line item (e.g. R&D total) across 9 differently-formatted 10-Ks — narrative MD&A paragraphs mentioning a metric kept out-ranking the actual numeric table containing it, purely because vector search has no way to prefer a chunk for being *literally about* the right metric rather than just semantically close to it.

+**This is a retrieval-quality problem, not a prompt problem.** The Grade-prompt rewrite (per-company completeness rule, Ch 16.3) was necessary but not sufficient — it can only judge relevance among whatever chunks retrieval actually hands it.
+If the correct chunk was never retrieved, no prompt fix downstream can recover it. **Chapter 21 (Hybrid Search — BM25 + Vector, confirmed plan, not yet implemented)** is the fix aimed directly at this root cause, and is expected to run alongside — not replace — the `k=4`/company breadth increase above.

 ## 9.3 Context Structuring for Multi-Company Answers